apache/iotdb/docs/UserGuide/IoTDB-Introduction/Scenario.md

 <img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://user-images.githubusercontent.com/13203019/51579033-7ed42380-1efa-11e9-889f-fb4180291a9e.png">

 In this situation, IoTDB, TsFileSync tools, and Hadoop/Spark integration components in the IoTDB suite can be used.
-A PC needs to be deployed with IoTDB and TsFileSync tools installed to support reading and writing data, local computing and analysis, and uploading data to the data center.
+A PC needs to be deployed with IoTDB and TsFileSync tools installed to support reading and writing data, local computing analysing, and uploading data to the data center.
 In addition, Hadoop/Spark clusters need to be deployed for data storage and analysis on the data center side.
 Figure below shows the architecture at this time.

 <img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://user-images.githubusercontent.com/13203019/51579064-8f849980-1efa-11e9-8cd6-a7339cd0540f.jpg">